net-engine/react-form-context-validation/README.md

-# React Form Validation
+# React Form Context Validation

-React Form Validation is a minimalist package providing form validation to React components using the React Context API with full typescript support.
+React Form Context Validation is a minimalist package providing form validation to React components using the React Context API with typescript support.

 ## Installation